tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/MANUAL.md

 4. Go to the **Clock administration** page.
 1. Change *clock name* to a descriptive name for your purpose.
-1. Its also recommended that you change the clocks *password*.
+1. Its also recommended that you change the clocks *administrator password*.
+1. You can optionally set a *user password* for starting and stopping clock.
+If you leave this blank, anyone can start and stop the clock.
 1. Change the other settings of choice.
 1. Klick **Apply**.